 Both Drift and Intercom are among the best and most expensive tools in their respective categories.
 Drift is definitely more suitable for sales-driven organizations with bigger checks and longer lead qualification processes & sales cycles.

 I guess the biggest difference between Drift and Intercom is that Drift isn’t really crafted for customer support.
 They don’t even have anything like ticketing in their software.

-However, Drift offers a surprisingly feature-rich free plan with email functionality, which makes it a great solution for small companies that only need one seat and don’t manage many contacts.
+However, Drift offers a surprisingly feature-rich free plan, which makes it a great solution for small companies that only need one seat and don’t manage many contacts.

 Drift’s Free and Standard ($50) plans are pretty great deals for small non-product based businesses that also don’t require ticketing.
 Note that sending in-app messages and knowledge base integration are only available starting from the Standard plan.